 The current portfolio includes big names like Gwyneth Paltrow’s lifestyle brand Goop, food delivery company Deliveroo and exits from exercise bike brand Peloton and luxury fashion retailer Farfetch, following their IPOs.

 Founded in 2006 by Max Bautin, Kerry Baldwin and Ed Stacey, IQ Capital invests up to £10 million at the seed and Series A stages in disruptive UK deep tech companies with global ambitions, as well as follow-on funding for its best performing portfolio companies.
 Key technology areas include machine learning, AI and data science.

-Recent exits for the Cambridge-based firm include Bloomsbury AI, which was acquired by Facebook, and martech company Grapeshot, which was acquired by Oracle in 2018.
+Some notable exits for the Cambridge-based firm include Bloomsbury AI, which was acquired by Facebook, and martech company Grapeshot, which was acquired by Oracle in 2018.
 The current portfolio includes the banking-as-a-service provider ThoughtMachine, Privitar, Divido and Senseye.

 Blossom Capital was founded in London in 2019 by ex-Index Ventures and LocalGlobe VC Ophelia Brown, alongside Imran Ghory, Mike Hudack and Louise Samet.

 The firm's first $85 million fund was established to invest in a small portfolio of tech startups at the Series A stage at a deal size of around $5-10 million.
 Then, in January 2020, Blossom raised a second fund of $185 million, bringing total funds raised to $270 million in less than 12 months.